dqj1998/fido2-node/README.md

 Usually, this feature is to force disable key synchronization among devices to gain a more robust security level. dFido2Lib-ios and dFido2Lib-android SDKs support this feature.

+# User device APIs

+## List user's devices
+/usr/dvc/lst

+Parameters required in JSON of HTTP request body:

+session: Session ID created by FIDO2 registration or authentication API.
+Finding user by this session ID.

+rpID: (optional)Client domain will be used if not set

+Return in JSON:

+session: Session ID the same as request

+status:  always ok

+devices: The list of the user's devices

+There are JSOn fields below in one element of device list:

+device_id: The ID of device

+userAgent: Browser user agent information

+desc: The description of this aaguid in MDS3 if it's a reistered aaguid

+registered_time: The time of the device registered

+## Remove an user device
+/usr/dvc/rm

+Parameters required in JSON of HTTP request body:

+session: Session ID created by FIDO2 registration or authentication API.
+Finding user by this session ID.

+rpID: (optional)Client domain will be used if not set

+device_id: The dvice ID to remove

+Return in JSON:

+session: Session ID the same as request

+status:  ok or fail

+remain_count: How may devices remain in this user's list after removing

+# User session API
+/usr/validsession

+Validating if a session ID is alive.
+Client web site can use this to manage user session.

+Parameters required in JSON of HTTP request body:

+session: Session ID created by FIDO2 registration or authentication API.
+Finding user by this session ID.

+rpID: (optional)Client domain will be used if not set

 # Storage
 Stoarge type is set by STORAGE_TYPE in .env